langchain-ai/langgraph/docs/docs/concepts/breakpoints.md

 ## Using with `invoke` and `ainvoke`

-When you use `stream` or `astream` to run the graph, you will receive an `interrupt` event that let you know that a breakpoint has been hit.
+When you use `stream` or `astream` to run the graph, you will receive an `Interrupt` event that let you know that a breakpoint has been hit.

 `invoke` and `ainvoke` do not return the interrupt information.
 To access this information, you must use the [get_state](../reference/graphs.md#langgraph.graph.graph.CompiledGraph.get_state) method to retrieve the graph state after calling `invoke` or `ainvoke`.